 Popular in the southeastern U.S., Chinese loropetalum is best grown in planting zones 7 to 10.
 It may survive winter in a colder climate but most likely will not be evergreen there.
 The bush is native to the Far East.

+Chinese loropetalum shrub prefers a rich, well-drained loam with some acidity.
 The further south you go, the more loropetalum can profit from a location with partial shade (which may, however, result in fewer blooms and a less-intense foliage color for kinds such as Razzleberri, Ever Red, Ruby, and Burgundy).
 At the northern end of its range, you can grow them in full sun if you water them whenever the soil dries out.
 Young plants should be kept well watered when it is hot outside regardless of where they are growing.

 Uses for Chinese Loropetalum Shrubs, Care, and Pushing the Hardiness Envelope